WaterAid India launches its annual Media Fellowship Program WASH Matters 2019

-By 2020, 21 major cities in India will run out of groundwater, affecting 100 million people.
+According to Niti Aayog’s Composite Water Management Index 2018, 21 major cities in India will run out of groundwater, affecting 100 million people by 2020.

 Today, India is in the midst of a major water crisis.
 Close to half the country, about 600 million people, face high to extreme water stress and about two lakh people die every year due to inadequate access to safe water.

 As WaterAid India strives towards making clean water accessible for everyone, everywhere, ‘WASH Matters 2019 Media Fellowship’ will encourage selected fellows to document stories on the reality of access to clean water in urban areas.

 The stories should highlight under-reported aspects on the theme of urban water.

 The final fellows will be selected by a jury panel consisting of eminent media personalities and WaterAid India.